 Payment will be explained to you during the informed consent process.
 Some studies do not have the resources to pay you.
 Other studies might pay you for the time and effort it takes to participate.
 The money is usually only enough to cover expenses (parking, transportation, meals, etc.) and possibly for some of the time you spend away from work.

 The payment should not be enough to convince you to take risks that you normally would not take.

-If you leave before the end of the research, you will usually be paid for that portion of the research you completed.
+If you leave before the end of the research, you will usually be paid for the portion of the research you completed.

 back to top

 Who else will know that I am participating in research?

 Members of the study team, and when appropriate, others who are involved with your medical care or who have permission to see your records, will know that you are participating in research.